squarooticus/caliboat/README.md

 ## Run Calibre

-If all is successful, you should have a script called `caliboat` that will instantiate the `caliboat` container and by default run `Calibre` inside the container.
+If all is successful, you should have a script called `caliboat` that will instantiate the `caliboat` container and by default run `calibre` inside the container.
 You may override this default by providing arguments to caliboat: for example, to start a shell in the container, run `./caliboat bash`.

 Once you have a running Dockerized Calibre, you will then need to configure DeDRM appropriately.
 Please refer to DeDRM's documentation for more information.